What is Manchester Water District?

 Manchester Water District (District) is a non-profit community-owned

-water supplier formed under Washington State Law (RCW Chapter
+water purveyor formed under Washington State Law (RCW Chapter

 57).
 Its primary mission is to provide clean, safe, and reliable